Belgian graphic artist breaks with comic tradition

 And now Evens has found a winning formula... he’s going to change it.

-“I wouldn’t be happy with the feeling of pedaling in place,” he said.
+“I wouldn’t be happy with the feeling of pedalling in place,” he said.
+(Editing by Sebastian Moffett and Paul Casciato)